DevL/potency/output/md/Character Options/Traits.md

 ## Heavy Hitter
 _Requires exertion 3 and melee combat 3._
 Your strength makes your blows strike harder than most.
 You increase your physical damage caused by melee weapons with 1B.
-If your physical damage already has 3B, you may instead re-roll a failed damage roll per turn.
+If your physical damage already has 3B, your target instead adds 1M to their _resistance_ roll against the damage.

 > Ever seen an enraged ogre swinging a tree trunk in your direction.
 Yes?
 Liar!
 You would be dead if you had!